 - Business Select fares: 12 points per dollar of base fare (15x for A-List, 24x for A-List Preferred members)

-Earn points for hotels and car rentals
+Book hotel and car rentals

-Southwest Rapid Rewards® lets you earn 600 points for every car rental you make with these companies:
+Southwest Rapid Rewards lets you earn 600 points for every car rental you make with these companies: